infor-design/enterprise/src/components/validation/readme.md

 ## Validation Types

-There are four standard validation types, and they can be extended or altered if required, error, alert, success, info.
+There are four standard validation types: error, alert, success, and info.
+These can be extended or altered if required.
 The type should be defined on the rule or duplicate messages may appear.

 ```javascript
 $.fn.validation.rules.customWarningRule = {